In this guide

 Realistic Return Expectations

-- Professional calibrated traders: 15-40% annual returns on deployed capital
+- Seasoned calibrated participants: 15-40% yearly gains on active capital

 Getting Started